ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-Breadbot is a new concept of chatterbot at the experimental stage. <br>
+Breadbot is a new chatterbot framwork at experimental stage which is aimed to simplify the development of chatterbot.
-The goal is to combine cloud note and AI technology to make knowledge management more efficient.

-* Open source code & corpus
+* Open source code & huge amount of corpus
-* Huge amount of corpus
-* Easy to deploy & use
+* Wiki based corpus, easy to read & write
-* Fast response
+* Minimalist design.
+Easy to deploy.
+Fast response
-* Support WeChat

 Visit the homepage [Breadbot.Fun](http://breadbot.fun) for more info.